JosePamplona/Dockerized-Elixir-Workbench/README.md

 ### Reset Docker

 Use this command in order to stop all containers and prune Docker.
-It's like a Docker data reset:
+It's like a Docker data brute-force reset:

 ```sh
 ./app prune